Mohammed-El-Nabulsi/single-electron-transistor/docs/source/one_body.rst

     .. figure::  _static/pic1.jpg
        :align:   center

-**Figure 1:**    Drain and source as well as the quantum dot with single electron states.
+**Figure 1:**    Drain and source with the chemical potential :math:`\mu` as well as the quantum dot with single electron states. :math:`\gamma` is the tunnel probability of the electrons.

 The energy states for the quantum dot can be calculated for a *harmonic potential*, *box potential* and a *gauss potential*.

 Choosing one of the potentials, the user yields the one particle energy levels as well as the corresponding wave functions.
-Plots shown in the documentation are either the chosen potential or the probability density of a wave function (most likely of the first 3 wave functions).
+Plots shown in the documentation are either the chosen potential or the probability density (absolute square) of a wave function.

 Enjoy the following documentation.